June 22 -June 30, 2020

 From the Midlands we visit Rathcroghan (Cruachan), an enigmatic landscape shrouded in myth and legend, an ancient capital of Queen Maebdh with the burials of long forgotten heroes and kings.
 Here we will meet local guide and be escorted to the Oweynagat – the cave of the cats.
 It is here that the great War Goddess The Morrigan, let the brown bull of Cooley Northwards.
 After lunch, we will visit Castlestrange Le Tene carved stone and a woodlands walk in Lough Key forest Park.

 Today we take a viking boat down the river Shannon to visit Clonmacnoise.
 This site became one of the major learning centers of Ireland.
 First built in 543 ad. by Ciaran and stood for a thousand years.
 It was built at the crossroads of Ireland overlooking the river Shannon and was centrally located.
 This monastic site has still a great sense of sacredness.
 Over the thousand years there were seven churches built.
 The Cromwellian army made its mark here in 1552, and after their visit there was not a piece of stained glass left in the windows.
-After Lunch we will go south to Killaloe in County Clare to visit St Finian’s to see, be and sing a song.
-Tonight we celebrate our farewell dinner.
-Overnight Killaloe.
+We make our way southwards for a stop in Killaloe and onward to Ennis for overnight.

 - All ground and ferry transportation